Thai Massage is known for its work on energy lines, called Sen lines in Thailand, and for its many stretches that often resemble yoga moves.

 - In a relaxing mode

 - Or in any combination of them

 Thumbing all the Sen lines is not the most suitable method for a relaxing massage.
 Strong pressure along the sen lines can feel uncomfortable and is best suited for therapeutic applications.

 Although Sen line therapy is an important part of Thai Massage, in actual practice it is not done every time, or at least not in textbook fashion.

-After a few months I developed a serious inflammation in my thumb joint that took over a year to heal.
-This was my inspiration to develop a style of Thai Massage which focuses first on preserving the therapist’s health.
+After a few months, I developed a serious inflammation in my thumb joint that took over a year to heal.
+This became my inspiration to develop a style of Thai Massage which focuses first on preserving the therapist’s health.

 Alternative ways to work with energy in Thai Massage